Kooven47/COP4520-Assignment2/README.md

 <br> For N = 100: 9286.1ms
 <br> For N = 250: 70592.1ms
 <br> The time taken between each guest was mostly consistent throughout the whole program, and the range of times taken throughout the ten trials was small.

 The correctness was shown in class as this is very similar to one of the prisoner problems we went over during lecture.
+The correctness is also shown with the counter displaying the correct value (N) upon program termination.

 ## Problem 2: Minotaur’s Crystal Vase (50 points)
 The Minotaur decided to show his favorite crystal vase to his guests in a dedicated